JuliaMersing/Login-SignUp-Forms/README.md

 ![img_3.png](images/projectDirectory.png)

+Now, import a Login form from tailwind in App, and then start to export components that is going to be reused.

 ## Setting up the Redux Store

 When I first started learning Redux, it seemed so overwhelming because every app I looked at had index and store set up a bit differently.